 - Lower the heat and let it fry for 20 minutes.
 Flip the potato pancake and cook for another 5 minutes.
 TIP: Turning is easier if you cut the pancake into quarters.

 Did you make this recipe?
 Tag #byandreajanssen via Instagram.
 I enjoy seeing what your creation looks like.
 Video recipes can be found on my YouTube channel.
 And don't forget to save the recipes on Pinterest so you can easily find them next time!

 Pas met de knoppen het aantal personen aan.

 - 2⅔ lb potatoes all-round potatoes, peeled and sliced in equal cubes

 - 2 tablespoons oil

 - Mash the potatoes and add to the onion—flavor with salt and pepper.1 teaspoon salt, ¼ teaspoon pepper

-- Heat a frying pan and pour the oil into the pan and melt the butter.
+- Heat a frying pan, pour the oil into the pan, and melt the butter.
 When the butter has melted, turn the heat low.2 tablespoons butter, 2 tablespoons oil

-- Spoon the purée to the pan and ironing your smooth with the back (convex side) of a spoon.
+- Spoon the purée into the pan and flatten it with the back (convex side).

 - Let the other side brown for 5 minutes.